What is Azure Kubernetes Service on Azure Stack HCI?

 - 1 TB of available capacity in the storage pool for Azure Kubernetes Service

 - At least 30 GB of available memory for running Azure Kubernetes Service VMs

-- All servers in the cluster must use the EN-US region and language selection for this preview release
+- All servers in the cluster must use the EN-US region and language selection

 For general Azure Stack HCI system requirements, see Azure Stack HCI system requirements.